jeff-mos-def/backup_resume/_pages/resources.md

 * [LinkedIn Premium for Veterans](https://www.linkedin.com/help/linkedin/answer/14803/linkedin-for-veterans-free-premium-career-subscription-and-eligibility?lang=en): One year of LinkedIn Premium if you have served in the military.
 Take advantage of LinkedIn Learning, which is included, to brush up on your skills.
 * [Veterati](https://www.veterati.com/): Get one-on-one mentoring sessions with a vast pool of professionals.
 Great for transistioning veterans or those who need business advice.
+* [Institue for Veterans and Military Families, IVMF](https://ivmf.syracuse.edu/) A great organization that will sponsor training *and* certification for a large amount of industry certifications.

 ### Other